In investing, one often hears that they should be “properly diversified.” What does that mean?

 Diversification is a simple concept.
 At its most basic level, it means not keeping all of your eggs in one basket.
 The reason is obvious: If you have all of your eggs in one basket, and the basket falls, you will lose all of your eggs.

-Instead of putting all of their money into a single security, they spread their money into multiple securities.
+Instead of putting all of their money into a single security, they spread their money into multiple securities and/or multiple asset classes.

 That insures that if one investment flops, they won’t lose everything.

-So diversification is a risk coping mechanism under which you mix a variety of investments into a portfolio.
+Diversification is a risk coping tactic by which you mix a variety of investments into a portfolio.

 Diversification can help to smooth out performance.
-The positive performance of some investments will neutralize the negative performance of others.
+As time goes on and prices go up and down, the positive performance of some investments will neutralize the negative performance of others.
 The performance of a diversified portfolio will always be better than the performance of its worst stock and less than the performance of its best stock.
-Diversification narrows the range of possible outcomes.
+Diversification thus narrows the range of possible outcomes.

-Diversification, while a pretty simple concept, has some special nuances for the dividend growth investor.
-Let’s explore them.
+Diversification has some special nuances for the dividend growth investor.
+Let’s explore them, beginning with an examination of risk itself.

 What is “risk”?

 The answer may seem obvious at first.
 Risk = losing money, right?
 Well yes, the possibility of losing money is certainly a risk.
 But for the dividend growth investor, that is too narrow a definition.
-Let’s expand it for our own purposes.
+Let’s expand it so that it is more helpful.

 The most common definition of investment risk is price volatility: How much do the prices of your investments vary – day to day, month to month, or year to year?
-When you read that an investment is “risky,” this is almost always what is meant: Its price is volatile.
+When you read that an investment is “risky,” what is almost always meant is that its price is volatile.

-The reason that this view of risk is so common is that if you have a highly volatile security, there will be lots of times when the price of that security is down.
-During those periods of time, you have an accounting loss.
+This view of risk was established decades ago by the terminology used in academic papers.
+The reasoning behind it is that if you have a highly volatile security, there will be lots of times when the price of that security is down.
+During those periods of time, you have an accounting loss (that is, it’s a loss on paper).

 Therefore, I use a more sensible definition of risk.
-My broader definition of risk includes things that threaten income and income growth.
+My definition of risk includes not only the potential loss of money, but also things that threaten income and income growth.

 So in dividend growth investing, things like this fit the broader concept of risk: